Last Updated on

 Sarcasm aside, This hobby/job can get expensive FAST.
 There is a reason Big budget movies cost millions & billions of dollars.
 This hardware and the talent that uses it.

-Figure out your platform yet?
+Figure out your hardware and platform?
 Awesome!
 Advertise it to death.

 A livestream platform is only as good as the sum of its parts. we see far too many streamers focus on the platform itself, with their goals to be at the top of the game category of their respective platforms.
 We assure you, the reason big streamers are big isn’t that they are at the top of the streaming category.

 It’s because they have led & still lead a successful advertisement campaign.
-If nobody knows about you, how will they know you exist?
+If you don’t tell anybody about yourself, how will they know you exist?
 By reaching out and influencing others to watch you.

 But before you start advertising it, ensure the quality of your content is acceptable to you.
 Watch back your Vods, and fix issues you notice: Dead air, your webcam lighting, your ability to talk into a mic, etc.